What are different Payment Networks?

 The 2019 Federal Reserve Payments Study (FRPS), seventh in a series of triennial studies, found accelerating growth overall in core noncash payments from 2015 to 2018 compared to the previous three years.
 Automated clearinghouse (ACH) and card payments accelerated, while Checks continued to decline over the same period.

-Fintech revolution is currently underway, and we can expect to see a shift towards decentralized payment systems.
+The fintech revolution is currently underway, and we can expect to see a shift toward decentralized payment systems in the years ahead.